awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

         Ref: "myASG"
       PolicyType: "StepScaling"
       MetricAggregationType: "Average"
-      EstimatedInstanceWarmup: "60"
+      EstimatedInstanceWarmup: 60
       StepAdjustments:
+        - MetricIntervalLowerBound: 0
+          MetricIntervalUpperBound: 15
+          ScalingAdjustment: 1
-        - MetricIntervalLowerBound: "0"
+        - MetricIntervalLowerBound: 15
-          MetricIntervalUpperBound: "50"
+          MetricIntervalUpperBound: 25
-          ScalingAdjustment: "1"
+          ScalingAdjustment: 2
-        - MetricIntervalLowerBound: "50"
+        - MetricIntervalLowerBound: 25
-          ScalingAdjustment: "2"
+          ScalingAdjustment: 3
 ```

 ### Simple Scaling Policy<a name="aws-properties-as-policy--examples--Simple_Scaling_Policy"></a>

-The following example is a simple scaling policy that increases the number instances by one when it is triggered\.
+The following example creates a scaling policy with the `SimpleScaling` policy type and the `ChangeInCapacity` adjustment type\.
+The policy increases capacity by one when it is triggered\.

 #### JSON<a name="aws-properties-as-policy--examples--Simple_Scaling_Policy--json"></a>

 ```
 {
   "Resources":{
-    "ASGScaleOutPolicy":{
+    "ASGScalingPolicyHigh":{
       "Type":"AWS::AutoScaling::ScalingPolicy",
       "Properties":{
         "AdjustmentType":"ChangeInCapacity",